mubashirsidiki/power-bi-projects/README.md

 ## [Project 2: Kraken Koffee Sales Infographics](https://github.com/mubashirsidiki/kraken-koffee-sales-powerbi)

-Worked with sales data to create a design-forward infographic, updating the Kraken Koffee team on the performance of three new Florida stores at the midpoint of 2023.
+Worked with sales data to create a design-forward infographic, updating the Kraken Koffee team on the performance of three new Florida stores at the midpoint of year.

 ### Preview
 [kraken-koffee-sales-powerbi](https://github.com/user-attachments/assets/1a41a7bc-f200-4b01-b8ec-a975ab554e28)